 A2.
 Were the current national legislative representatives elected through free and fair elections?
 4 / 4

 The unicameral National Assembly is composed of 300 members serving four-year terms, with 253 elected in single-member constituencies and 47 through national party lists.
-In the April 2016 elections, the Minjoo Party won 123 seats, while the Saenuri Party won 122.
+The contests are typically free of major irregularities.
+In the 2016 elections, the Minjoo Party won 123 seats, while the Saenuri Party (which later became the Liberty Korea Party) won 122.
 The People’s Party took 38 seats, and minor parties and independents secured the remaining 17 seats.

 A3.
 Are the electoral laws and framework fair, and are they implemented impartially by the relevant election management bodies?
 3 / 4